-- Move your valuables to an upper floor, as well as any items that can be removed from the basement or ground floor.
+- Move your valuables as well as any items that can be removed from the basement or ground floor to an upper floor.

 - Block sewers in the basement to avoid backflow, in the absence of an anti-backflow valve (device that prevents the sewage from an overloaded main sewer line from backing up into the basement).